shashex/vproject-blender-game-/readme.md

 The goal of this project is to develop a platform that enables users to create and share their own content.

-# Running (Not ready)
+# Running (ready)

-Open game.blend in Blender (2.66 and 2.67 tested).
+Open playground_demo.blend in Blender (2.77 tested).
 Set "Blender game" -mode.
 Go to Render-tab.
 Make sure that you have GLSL as shading mode.
 Before starting, switch view to camera.

-#License
+# License

 V Project The Game is released under the MIT license.